Arthurgallina1/iHeros/README.md

 # :runner: Getting Started

-Run the following command in order to start the application locally:
+Run the following command in the frontend/ folder order to start the application locally:

 ```
   yarn start